Omeros Corporation Reports First Quarter 2019 Financial Results

 – Conference Call Today at

-March 31, 2018, the company had cash, cash equivalents and short-term investments available for operations of $72.8 million.
-An additional $45.0 millionavailable under the company’s existing credit facility is expected to fund on May 18, 2018.
+March 31, 2019, the company had cash, cash equivalents and short-term investments available for operations of $47.2 million.

 First Quarter and Recent Developments